dodsonphillip62/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In software engineering, this quote emphasizes that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 Instead, focus first on writing clear, maintainable code that correctly implements the desired functionality.
 Optimization should only come after profiling and identifying genuine bottlenecks, ensuring a balanced trade-off between performance and understandability.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming languages to stay organised and track your progress.
+Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
+By following these tips, you will be able to better manage your workload and achieve your goals more effectively.